 Pareto analysis is a strategic option.
 Firms use Pareto analysis for decision-making.
 It is a logical approach to understanding the problem.
 It says that 80% of problems result from 20% of causes.
 In another format, we can also say 80% of success is due to 20% of the work done for the project.

 The Italian Economist Vilfredo Pareto propounded this Pareto Principle in the year 1906.
 While researching the property holding pattern, he noticed that 80% of the property in Italy was owned by 20% of the population.
 Wealthy individuals constitute the 20% bracket of landowners.
-This helps us in understanding the concept of unequal distribution of wealth.
+This helps us understand the concept of unequal distribution of wealth.
 In many developing countries, 80% of the income of a country is contributed by 20% of the population.